-This course covers the mitral & aortic valves to include valvular disease and associated calculations to include: continuity, Bernoulli's and mitral valve area.
-This course also covers left ventricular systolic function.
-This course provides a foundation in the principles of preload and after load and the causes of pressure overload/volume overload.
-Additionally, this course will cover the practice of echocardiography techniques with valvular area calculations, LV measurements and assessment of ejection fraction, Fractional shortening, and stroke volume, cardiac output, 2D and M mode measurements.
+This course covers normal valvular anatomy, pathological process of valvular diseases of the heart and associated calculations to include: continuity equation, Bernoulli's equation and variable Color and Spectral Doppler formulas and equations.
+This course provides a foundation in the principles of preload and after load and the causes of pressure overload/volume overload in relation to valvular pathology.
+This course will also cover prosthetic valves and accompanying surgeries.
 Discussion is both detailed and concise for understanding and comprehension.